Footprint Charts – The Complete Trading Guide

 In my opinion, it is better to stick with the Bid/Ask Footprint; it is simply because the bid/ask footprint is going to reveal imbalances and finished/unfinished auctions.

-I use the Bid/ask footprint to show me numbers, but it is colored with delta bars.
+I use the Bid/ask footprint to show me numbers, but it is coloured with delta bars.

-This is an example of my favorite Footprint chart setting on Exocharts.
+This is an example of my favourite Footprint chart setting on Exocharts.